Reading now: Slope angle in construction – definition, calculation and practical tips

 • Missing or delayed drainage

-Slope angles and work platforms
+Angle of repose and aerial work platforms

 Conclusion